noenomblot/ADA_P3-jekyll/index.md

 The election of Donald Trump generates the strongest emotional response in the dataset.
 Sentiment polarizes sharply, existing ties are used more intensely, and social communities absorb political debate at scale.
-As shown in [Figure 1](#fig-cluster-graph-US-election), in the time period around the US election, everything is about Donald Trump or the election.
+As shown in [Figure ???](#fig-cluster-graph-US-election), in the time period around the US election, everything is about Donald Trump or the election.
 In the figure, the subreddits "the_donald" and "hillaryclinton" are highlighted and it can clearly be seen how dominating they, and especially "the_donald" and their close neighbors, are.

 <figure id="fig-cluster-graph-US-election">